1960/61 Spidola (Спидола)

 Note that this 10-transistor radio makes use of only two transistors, eight П-15 and two П-423 — each of the first four USSR transistor radios shown on this site also used only two transistor types in their circuits, but this was the most extreme example of making the most of the least during the those times...

-The Spidola holds several “firsts” to its name: the first Soviet multi-band transistor radio, the first Soviet transistor radio made for export outside the USSR, and the first REALLY mass-produced Soviet transistor radio, literally made by the millions — you can find them today on UK eBay and eBay Germany all day long.
+The Spidola holds several "firsts" to its name: the first Soviet multi-band transistor radio, the first Soviet transistor radio made for export outside the USSR, and the first REALLY mass-produced Soviet transistor radio — you can find examples today on UK eBay and eBay Germany all day long.
 This was the first of many VEF radio models over the years named "Spidola", yet this original model remained in production until 1964 or later.
 No matter what the year of manufacture, the original Spidola is a great radio and certainly an important piece of Cold War history.

-The Spidola's original sales price: 73 Rubles — about $2.50 in today's currency, considered quite pricy at the time.
+The Spidola's original sales price: 73 Rubles — about $2.50 in today's currency, considered quite pricey at the time.